Efficient algorithms for three-dimensional axial and planar random assignment problems: Conclusions

 \section{Conclusions}

 For the 2-dimensional random assignment problem, we know the limiting expected cost, and a given instance can be solved in polynomial time.
-As noted in the Introduction, much less is known about multidimensional assignment problems, and as far as we are aware, nothing was known about polynomial-time algorithms solving these problems well on average.
-For the 3-dimensional Axial assignment problem, the present paper is the first to prove an upper bound within a logarithmic factor of the obvious $O(n)$ lower bound (likely the true answer), doing so by analyzing a simple and fast greedy algorithm.
-For the 3-dimensional Planar assignment problem, we give the first upper bounds within polylogarithmic factors of the obvious $O(1/n)$ lower bound.
-One of our upper bounds is a trivial application of a result of Johansson, Kahn and Vu \cite{JKV}; we cannot really take credit for it.
-The second, however, comes from analyzing an algorithm that is the first that solves this problem well, on average.
-For any $\e\geq (\log n)^{-\gamma}$, for any constant $\gamma>1/2$, run for ``mildly exponential'' time (polynomial time if $\e$ is constant), the algorithm delivers a solution within a factor $O(n^\e)$ of the expected minimum; we know of no other such approximation.
-As discussed in Section~\ref{secsummary}, our results do not extend to $d \geq 4$.
+As noted in the introduction, much less is known about multi-dimensional assignment problems, and as far as we are aware, very little was known about polynomial-time algorithms solving these problems well on average, especially for random costs with a density $f(x)$ that is close to a constant for $x$ close to zero.

+For the 3-dimensional Axial assignment problem, we give an upper bound within $n^{o(1)}$ of the obvious $\Omega(1/n)$ lower bound, as a trivial application of an extension of a result of Johansson, Kahn and Vu \cite{JKV}.
+Our main result is an algorithm that constructs \whp\ constructs a solution of cost $n^{o(1)}$, although the cost bound here is not as small as that coming from \cite{JKV}.

+For the 3-dimensional Planar assignment problem, we prove an upper bound within a logarithmic factor of the obvious $\Omega(n)$ lower bound (likely the true answer), by analyzing a simple and fast greedy algorithm.

-We are left with open questions including these: \begin{description} \item[P1] What are the growth rates of $\E[\ZP{d}]$ and $\E[\ZA{d}]$ for $d\geq 3$? \item[P2] Are there asymptotically optimal, polynomial time algorithms for solving these problems when $d\geq 3$? \item[P3] For $d>3$, are there polynomial time algorithms yielding solutions within logarithmic or $O(n^e)$ factors for Axial and Planar assignment problems (as we have given for $d=3$)? \item[P4] Frieze \cite{FBLP} gave a bilinear programming formulation of the 3-dimensional planar problem.
-There is a natural heuristic associated with this formulation (see Appendix).
-What are its asymptotic properties? \end{description}
+Neither result extends to $\DD > 3$.
+We are left with open questions including these: \begin{description} \item[P1] What are the growth rates of $\E[\ZAx{\DD}]$ and $\E[\ZPl{\DD}]$ for $\DD\geq 3$? \item[P2] Are there asymptotically optimal, polynomial-time algorithms for solving these problems when $\DD\geq 3$? \item[P3] For $\DD>3$, are there polynomial-time algorithms yielding solutions within logarithmic or $n^{o(1)}$ factors for Planar and Axial assignment problems (as we have given for $\DD=3$)? \end{description}